Avenal, California: Early history

 Early American settlers arrived in the Kettleman Hills during the 1850s with dreams of raising cattle and farming.
 Oil, however, would bring fame, fortune and people to the area.
 Native Americans had always known oil was in the hills, with natural seepage around Coalinga and Tar Canyon.
 The first Kettleman Hills well was drilled in 1900, followed by countless unproductive efforts.

 On March 27, 1927, the Milham Exploration Company began work on Elliot No. 1.
 The crew toiled for 19 months, drilling past the 7000 ft mark.
-On October 5, 1928, the well blew out with a roar which was heard 20 mi away, spewing forth an oil so fine that its color was white, and could reportedly be used unrefined as gasoline in automobiles.
+On October 5, 1928, the well blew out with a roar which was heard 20 mi away, spewing forth an oil so fine that its color was white, and reportedly could be used unrefined as gasoline in automobiles.

 The discovery of oil transformed Avenal into a boomtown.
 In 1929, Standard Oil surveyed the current site of Avenal to build a town.
 Makeshift houses were hauled in from Taft to take the place of the tents.
 A water line was laid and later a sewer plant was installed, a post office replaced a cigar box in the general store, a fire department was organized and a community grew.
 Standard Oil Company built the residents a 600-seat theater and a hospital.

 Also in the first year (1929), nearly 20 businesses occupied Kings Street and Skyline Boulevard.
-By 1936, Avenal boasted a population of 3,000 - mostly oil workers - with 100 businesses and 69 private telephones and numerous community organizations.
-In 1940, Avenal was the second largest town in Kings County with a population of over 4,000 and was known to have some of the best services and schools in the state.
+By 1936, Avenal boasted a population of 3,000—mostly oil workers—with 100 businesses and 69 private telephones and numerous community organizations.
+In 1940, Avenal was the second-largest town in Kings County with a population of over 4,000 and was known to have some of the best services and schools in the state.